Fort Walton Beach Theft Defense Attorneys

 We know what it takes to get the best possible result.
 Trust Flaherty Defense Firm with your case and your future.
 You will be in very good hands.

-If you have been charged with Grand Theft, Shoplifting, Burglary, Credit Card Fraud, Criminal Mischief, Dealing in Stolen Property, or Robbery in Fort Walton Beach or anywhere in Okaloosa County, call Flaherty Defense Firm today at (850) 243-6097 for a free, confidential consultation.
+If you have been charged with Grand Theft, Shoplifting, Burglary, Credit Card Fraud, Criminal Mischief, Dealing in Stolen Property, or Robbery in Fort Walton Beach or anywhere in Okaloosa County, contact Flaherty Defense Firm today at (850) 243-6097 for a free, confidential consultation.